Royston D'Souza: Union Bank of India

 In December 2015, Royston moved to Mumbai District Football Association side Union Bank of India and appeared in league matches.
 He scored his first goal on 6 January 2016 against Air India FC.

 Eastern Suburbs AFC

 After his loan stint in Union Bank of India, Royston joined New Zealand National League outfit Eastern Suburbs AFC in 2016 and had been with Eastern Suburbs Football Club for over four years.
 He started as a part-time coach while studying at Auckland University of Technology.
 He has grown to be part of the core coaching team, currently focusing on Grades 9 & 15.
 He works with the club driving strategy, tactics and growth for Youth Football.
 He also a part of the ESFC winter league team.

 Fencibles United

 In 2020, D'Souza moved to another New Zealand club, Fencibles United of Pakuranga, that competes in fourth division NRFL Division 2.

+Return to Eastern Suburbs

+In 2022 season, D'Souza rejoined Eastern Suburbs.